An Introduction to DigitalOcean Block Storage

-No matter how you create a new volume, before it's ready for use, you'll need to format and mount it.
+No matter how you create a new volume, before it's ready for use for the first time, you'll need to format and mount it.

 SSH to your Droplet: The SSH command with the Droplet's IP address filled in.
 Note that if you've disabled root logins or are working with CoreOS, FreeBSD, or RancherOS, you'll need to substitute the appropriate user for

 Format the volume: One time only: These directions are for an Ext4 filesystem with the Droplet's IP address and the SCSI ID of the volume pre-filled.
 Generally, this is a one-time-only task; when you format a volume it destroys all existing data.
 If you prefer, you can choose to use a different file system.
 You can use the same commands to format the volume with XFS by changing